MofMiq/philosophers/README.md

 # Philosophers
+> This repository contains a "Philosophers" project that is part of the École 42 curriculum.

 In this project we must resolve the famous dining philosophers problem, which is an example problem often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.
+Basically, this project serves as an introduction to concurrent programming and helps to better understand how it works and what it is useful for, as well as the potential errors that may arise.

 ---